shaunyue/shaunyue.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage!
-I am currently a postdoctoral researcher in the [Department of Computer Science Technology (DCST)](https://www.cs.tsinghua.edu.cn/) at [Tsinghua University](https://www.tsinghua.edu.cn/), working under the supervision of [Prof. Ju Ren](https://juren1987.github.io/).
+I am currently an associate professor in [School of Cyber Science and Technology](https://scst.sysu.edu.cn) at [SYSU](https://www.sysu.edu.cn).
 My research interests fall in the ﬁelds of machine learning and information network, including reinforcement learning (decision and control), distributed learning, generative models, and network optimization, with a particular emphasis on applications in *intelligent decision at edge*.

 I received my Ph.D. from the [School of Computer Science and Engineering](https://cse.csu.edu.cn/) and my B.Sc. from the [School of Mathematics and Statistics](https://math.csu.edu.cn/), both at [Central South University](https://www.csu.edu.cn).
 I was a visiting Ph.D. student at the [Davis AI, Robotics, and Edge (DARE) Lab](https://faculty.engineering.ucdavis.edu/jzhang/research-group/) (from 2020 to 2022, advised by [Prof. Junshan Zhang](https://faculty.engineering.ucdavis.edu/jzhang/)) and [Decision Intelligence Lab](https://people.iiis.tsinghua.edu.cn/~dilab/index.html) (Fall 2018, advised by [Prof. Longbo Huang](http://people.iiis.tsinghua.edu.cn/~huang/index.html)).
+I was a postdoctoral researcher in the [Department of Computer Science Technology (DCST)](https://www.cs.tsinghua.edu.cn/) at [Tsinghua University](https://www.tsinghua.edu.cn/), working under the supervision of [Prof. Ju Ren](https://juren1987.github.io/).

 <script>
 function toggleContent(id) {
-  var content = document.getElementById(id);
+  var content = document.getElementById(id);  ``` 3
   if (content.style.display === "none") {
     content.style.display = "block";
   } else {